 When to consider admission

-Admission to an inpatient service or SSU is recommended for patients requiring ongoing NAC infusion once serum paracetamol concentration levels are available.
+Admission to an inpatient service or SSU is recommended for patients requiring ongoing acetylcysteine infusion once serum paracetamol concentration and ALT levels are available.